inivekin/abosa/abosa.typ

-Why does my love fae others seem like dip in photosynthetics when cloud or dust obstruct the beam an shrouds me intae paretics?
+Why does my love fae others seem like dip in photosynthetics when cloud or dust obstruct the beam tae shroud me intae paretics?
 Or should I doubt an dub worthless suspect re-emerged elation, being routed tae fraught mirthless